getify/Functional-Light-JS/ch8.md

 };
 ```

-The majority of this code listing is dedicated to handling the shifting of node parent/child references if a node is "removed" (filtered out) of the duplicated tree structure.
+The majority of this code listing is dedicated to handling the shifting of a node's parent/child references if it's "removed" (filtered out) of the duplicated tree structure.

 As an example to illustrate using `filter(..)`, let's narrow our produce tree down to only vegetables: